Retire Early

 We can't overemphasize the importance of finding a financially like-minded

-spouse.
+money.
 If you find someone with complementary spending and savings styles,

 you will avoid devastating financial wipeouts -- as well as the pain of